Pain management and drug treatment

 - Severe queasiness

-Oftentimes, no further steps toward addiction treatment can be taken until all toxins and substances are removed from the patient’s body.
-This is verified by either blood serum levels or urinalysis.
+Often, no further steps toward addiction treatment can be taken until all toxins and substances are removed from the patient’s body.
+The removal is verified by either blood serum levels or urinalysis.
 Withdrawal from alcohol and drugs is never easy.
 Even the majority of occasional drinkers have experienced a hangover at some point in their life.
-Essentially, a hangover is nothing more than a small withdrawal process from alcohol.
-The symptoms of a hangover are far milder than what patients experience during drug and alcohol detox, however.
+Essentially, a hangover is a small withdrawal from alcohol.
+However, the symptoms of a hangover are far milder than what patients experience during drug and alcohol addiction detox.

 For some individuals, particularly those addicted to heroin or other opiate drugs, withdrawal may involve a slow weaning-off process and the use of maintenance medications.
-These maintenance drugs, such as buprenorphine and methadone, make the withdrawal process both safer and more comfortable for the addict.
-Many addicts keep taking maintenance medication for months or years.
+These maintenance drugs, such as buprenorphine and methadone, make the withdrawal process both safer and more comfortable for the person.
+Many people keep taking maintenance medication for months or years.

 Detox drug dangers

 It should be noted that there is currently no medication available to manage the withdrawal symptoms of cocaine addiction or dependency on methamphetamines.
 A common question is how pain can be managed for those treated for an addiction to opioid pain relievers or other narcotic prescription pain medications.
 It’s important to manage recovery pain, as severe pain can be a significant contributor to relapse.
 Physicians may carefully monitor pain management medications, in addition to employing other alternative pain management means, such as physical therapy, acupuncture and meditation.

 Some patients often choose to forego any prescribed medications in fear of developing cravings for the treatment drugs while others willingly accept help and progress through treatment just fine.